Teeth Whitening FAQs

 Is teeth whitening safe?

 Yes!
 The active ingredient in professional whitening gels is peroxide, which is safe for the outer enamel and inner surfaces of teeth.
-Whitening products used by or dispensed by your dental professional should be safe to use.
+Teeth whitening products used by or dispensed by your dental professional should be safe to use.
 The American Dental Association (ADA) recommends that consumers look for the ADA Seal of Acceptance when choosing a whitening product.
 This is your assurance that the product has met ADA standards of safety and effectiveness.
 Side effects from teeth whitening can include temporary teeth sensitivity, gum irritation if not used properly, and, if any of the peroxide solution is swallowed, slight nausea or a stomach ache.

 If I have sensitive teeth am I still a teeth whitening candidate?

-I recommend that you consult your dentist prior to whitening to see if there is an obvious cause for your pre-existing sensitivity, such as cavities, areas of worn enamel or chipped teeth.
+I recommend that you consult your dentist prior to teeth whitening to see if there is an obvious cause for your pre-existing sensitivity, such as cavities, areas of worn enamel or chipped teeth.
 If so, ask your dentist which problems need to be resolved prior to whitening your teeth.
 If your teeth are healthy, your dentist may advise you to use a fluoride rinse or special fluoride toothpaste to condition and desensitize your teeth before you start a whitening process.

 How much will teeth whitening cost?